mehedizamane/mehedizamane.github.io/_pages/about.md

 Latest News:
 - Our recent paper on AI generated text detection has just been accepted to EMNLP 2023!
 (See it [here](https://mehedizamane.github.io/publications/2023_counter_turing))
-- A new preprint of ours regarding LLM hallucinations and and prompt linguistic nuances is out!
-(Check it out here)
+- A new preprint of ours regarding LLM hallucinations and prompt linguistic nuances is out!
+(Check it out [here](https://mehedizamane.github.io/publications/2023_llm))